-What to Bring to the Maldives: Packing List
+What to pack for the Maldives: Maldives Packing Checklist

 While most Maldives resort islands fumigate for mosquitoes even the most 5 star luxury resorts have an ongoing battle against the mosquito population so be sure to bring mosquito repellent that contains DEET.
 I recommend a 50% DEET mosquito spray like this one from Amazon.
 The Maldives does have incidents of dengue fever which is spread by mosquitoes so be vigilant with mosquito repellent on both resorts and local islands.